Contrasting Accolade (ACCD) & Its Peers

 |$2.85 billion

-Accolade’s competitors have higher revenue and earnings than Accolade.
-Accolade is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+Accolade’s peers have higher revenue and earnings than Accolade.
+Accolade is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

 Summary